stylekit/stylekit.github.io/_posts/_temp/_2017-02-05-Xcode-and-spm.md

-SPM + XCode tutorial<!--more-->

-## Prextext:
 Here is how you use SPM in your app projects.
-SPM -> Swift package manager
+SPM -> Swift package manager  <!--more-->

 ## The workflow:

 1. Terminal: ``cd ~/dev/MyProject/`` 👈 navigate to your project
 2. Terminal: ``swift package init`` 👈 creates the initial SPM files
 3. Add the bellow to your newly created Package.swift file:
 ```swift
 import PackageDescription
 let package = Package(